Do I need an ASCAP license?

 An ASCAP license authorizes the public performance of the entire ASCAP repertory and the repertories of over 90 foreign societies from around the world by means of Internet and wireless digital transmissions.

-Is an ASCAP license all I need to use music lawfully on my website or digital service?
+Is an ASCAP license all I need to use music lawfully on my website, podcast or digital service?

 An ASCAP New Media license does not authorize the public performance of the repertories of other U.S. performing rights societies (such as SESAC or BMI or GMR).
 Nor does it authorize the reproduction and/or distribution of musical works; and/or the performance, reproduction and/or distribution of sound recordings.
 Each of these uses requires separate authorizations from the respective copyright owners or licensing representative.
 For example, to obtain a mechanical or synchronization license for the reproduction and/or distribution of musical compositions, please contact the appropriate music publishers and/or the Harry Fox Agency.
 To obtain authorization to perform or reproduce sound recordings, please contact SoundExchange or the record company associated with each particular recording.